SirSplat/dvdrental/README.md

         EOF
         ```
     * As you're here (in your home directory), you might as well create a .pgpass file (not in the .sqitch directory!)
-        if you're on a Windose machine, you're on your own.
+        if you're on a Windose machine, you're on your own!
         ```
         cat <<EOF > ~/.pgpass
         *:*:*:*:mysecretpassword